jaulicino/HamiltonianITE/README.md

 <h1> Hamiltonian ITE </h1>

 The codes for this module were written during the DOE WDTS Science Undergraduate Laboratory and later compiled into a neat module.
-I would like to thank the DOE, SULI, and Dr. Bo Peng.
+I would like to thank the DOE, SULI, Q-next and of course, Dr. Bo Peng.

 <h2> Hamiltonian Class </h2>